trevorKirkby/alumniOverflow/README.md

   * Fill out TODO

 # SETUP
+  * Install SQLite
   * From command line, install homebrew and then execute the following:
     ```
-    bash db_initialize.sh
+    FILL THIS IN AND CREATE THE BASH SCRIPT FOR SETTING UP THE DATABASE
     ```

 # DATABASE
-  * The database initialized by db_initialize is named "2468"
-  * To access the database setup as above, in the command line execute the following:
+  * Create/enter the database called "2468" by typing the following command
     ```
-    psql 2468
+    sqlite3 2468
     ```
   * To test, for now, do the following:
-    * From the "database" directory, enter psql
+    * From the "database" directory, enter "sqlite3 2468" database
     * Execute "\i createschema.sql" to create tables
       * Should display "CREATE TABLE" 8 times.
     * Try inserting and deleting various things in the database